2010 Champions League Twenty20: Prize money

 Unchanged from the previous edition, the total prize money for the competition was US$6 million.
 In addition to the prize money, each team received a participation fee of $500,000.

-Following the conclusion of the tournament, some teams reported that they had not received their prize money, which was due to be paid by the end of January 2011.
+Following the tournament, several teams reported delays in receiving their prize money.
+By June 2011, the Australian and South African teams had been paid, while teams from other countries, including New Zealand's Central Districts, were still awaiting payment.

 Teams

-The tournament was reduced in size from 12 to ten teams as the tournament dates clashed with the end of the English domestic seasoning teams from the England and Wales Cricket Board were unable to take part.
+The tournament was reduced from 12 teams to ten because the tournament dates clashed with the end of the English domestic season, preventing teams from the England and Wales Cricket Board from taking part.

 Pakistani teams did not take part in the tournament, as in 2009.
 Ijaz Butt, the chairman of the Pakistan Cricket Board, had reportedly refused an invitation for a Pakistani team to take part due to no Pakistani cricketers being purchased during the 2010 Indian Premier League player auction.
 Butt later stated his comments were misunderstood, but tournament administrators had already made the decision to omit a Pakistani team.